afjalk774/Personalportfolio-Task-1-/README.md

 Personal portfolio website
 A responsive and interactive personal portfolio website built with HTML, CSS, and JavaScript.
 This site showcases my skills, projects, and contact information, and includes dynamic animations, a light/dark mode toggle, and an engaging user interface.

+How to use it

+Open index.html in your browser or use a live server extension (like in VS Code).
 📌 Features
 Responsive design (mobile-friendly)